-KiwiSaver schemes are set up as a trust, which is governed by a trust deed between the manager of the Scheme and their Supervisor.
+The Summer KiwiSaver scheme is set up as a trust, which is governed by a trust deed between Forsyth Barr Investment Management Limited (manager of the Scheme) and the Supervisor.

-KiwiSaver schemes are registered managed investment schemes under the Financial Markets Conduct Act 2013.
+It is a registered managed investment Scheme under the Financial Markets Conduct Act 2013.